-Students who have completed their assessment tests and would like to retake English, ESL or math assessments should do the following:
+If you have completed your assessment tests and would like to retake English, ESL or math assessments:

 English, English as a Second Language (ESL) and Math